hyperskill/intro-to-github/README.md

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

-I created a new branch where I will edit the ReadMe file, per the request of Hyperskill Java Backend Developper track.
+I created a new branch where I editted the ReadMe file, per the request of Hyperskill Java Backend Developper track.
 I believe I would thus obtain the additional technology stack to complement core coding skillz.